a-hagi613/Projects/Rainbow To-do List App/READme.md

 # Project Title

-Rainbow To-do List App
+Rainbow Gratitude Journal

 ## Description

-This is a simple to list app that implements your basic CRUD operations.
-To add a bit more color I made the background rainbow themed.
+This is a simple yet sleek gratitude journal that implements your basic CRUD operations.
+To add a bit more color I made the background color rainbow themed.

 ## Getting Started